jason-woolf/DesmosPlayer/README.md

       startSlider(1, 5000)
    ]

-In this hypothetical scenario, a slider runs once to animate something and then it is reset and a bunch of other elements are altered, hidden and revealed all at once, then the animation is run again.
-Without the grouping, intermediate settings might be visible as glitches.
+Without the grouping, intermediate states from setting individual values and showing or hiding individual expressions might be visible as glitches.
 Delays within the grouped commands are ignored, and animateValue instructions will go directly to the ending value.
 It is an error to have a goto instruction inside a grouping.